Updated by Bobby

 I’ve got no complaints.

-Yet, there’s still a lot to like about the JS140.
+There's a lot to like about the Ibanez S670QM

 While it’s typically used in economy guitars (like this one) its tone is quite good, providing a thick low end with a punchy mid range.
-As tonewoods go, it’s a decent compromise.
+As tonewoods go, Meranti a decent compromise.

-Another notable feature is the coil-tapping ability from the tone knob.
+Another notable feature is the coil-tapping ability from the tone knob, which you can utilize via the five-way pickup selector.

-Once again, the Edge Zero II tremolo system holds down the bridge, while Ibanez goes with their Infinity pickup at the neck position (the single coil version) and another Quantum humbucker at the bridge.
+The Edge Zero II tremolo system holds down the bridge, while Ibanez goes with their Quantum single coil pickup in the middle position (the single coil version) and Quantum humbuckers at the bridge and neck.

-FEATURES: Basswood Body / Edge Zero Tremolo / Coil-Tapping
+FEATURES: Maple top / Edge Zero Tremolo / Five-way selector switch

 We're always surprised by how fast the Artstar series plays and feels.

 The Super 58 Custom pickups sound decent, but they're not a branded humbucker (no Seymour Duncan or DiMarzio).
-We'd recommend a pickup upgrade of some sort, preferably a ceramic magnet since that's what's in the Ibanez Super 58s.
-This gives them a warmer, more mellow tone that's consistent with the hollow-body design.
+We'd recommend a pickup upgrade of some sort, preferably a ceramic magnet instead of the Alnico in the Ibanez Super 58s.
+Ceramic magnets would give them a warmer, more mellow tone that's consistent with the hollow-body design.

 We also got some decent brightness and chime out of the upper register, which should only increase with a more dynamic humbucker variant.

-FEATURES: Maple Body & Neck / ART-1 bridge system / Great balance of speed and subtlety
+FEATURES: Maple Body & Neck / Gibraltar artist bridge system / Great balance of speed and subtlety

 4. Ibanez JEM JR

-One last time we must put aside our expensive tastes and put up with the “economy” version of a guitar that is actually much nicer.
+One last time we must put aside our expensive tastes and put up with the “economy” version of a guitar that is actually pretty decent.

-The full-scale rendition of Steve Vai’s guitar is, in my opinion, legitimately worth every one of the nearly 300,000 pennies is costs.
+Though the full-scale rendition of Steve Vai’s guitar is, in my opinion, legitimately worth every one of the nearly 300,000 pennies is costs.
+Per the Ibanez web site, there are actually a lot of Vai Signature models you can pick from:

 This doesn’t even consider the discontinued models Ibanez no longer makes, which date back to the late 1980s.